airpair/making-phil-libin-style-cohort-visualizations-available-to-everyone/post.md

 > "Complexity is unavoidable when you're creating real value." -Ry Walker

-THANK GOODNESS we decided to limit the complexity of our system and build on top of Keen IO.
-We found all the complexity we could ever want on the analytics side of things — just generating cohort data and keeping it fresh.
+THANK GOODNESS we decided to limit the complexity of our system and build on top of Keen IO, Google Visualization, and Meteor.
+We found all the complexity we could ever want building the analytics engine, generating cohort data and keeping it fresh.

+---

-And of course I invite you to [sign up for USERcycle](https://usercycle.com), if you're intrigued.
+**Shameless self promotion:** If you have a product with a signup button, and would like to see your product through Phil Libin's lens, I invite you to [sign up for USERcycle](https://usercycle.com).